Qudit: Qudit states

+Teleportation

+Qudit teleportation is the transfer of qudit information from one particle to another at a distant location without moving the physical particle itself.
+Using entanglement and classical communication, it allows qudit information to be transmitted, with higher dimensional qudit teleportation offering larger data capacity and better noise resilience than lower dimensional qudit teleportation.

+In a paper published February 2026 researchers from Jiangxi University of Science and Technology and Gannan Normal University introduced a new resource efficient high dimensional protocol that dramatically reduces the resources needed to transmit information via high-dimensional quantum states.
+Their research demonstrates a scale of measurement complexity from O(d^{2}) to O (d) therefore reducing the communication overhead resolution and circumventing the previously assumed limits of measurement due to the quadratic growth of measurement (d^{2} Bell states and 2 log_{2} d of classical bits).
+A quantitative robustness analysis reveals that the protocol remains highly resilient to operational errors, maintaining an efficiency above 99.6\% even under a 0.1 rad phase deviation for d=16, highlighting the expanding advantages of utilizing higher dimensional quantum systems for secure and efficient communication.

-Error Correction
+Error correction

 Quantum decoherence is the natural process where quantum information is lost due to environmental interaction and quantum error correction is a technique that actively combats decoherence.

+In a paper published by Nature in May 2025 researchers at Yale first demonstrate quantum error correction past the break-even point for higher dimensional qudit systems.
+The team used GKP bosonic codes to encode qudits with d = 3 and d = 4 in superconducting cavities and optimized the protocol using reinforcement learning.
+These findings are regarded as a significant step in the creation of more efficient quantum computers and opens new paths for hardware-lean quantum architectures, fault tolerant computation, and compact error protected memories.

-In a paper published September 2025, researchers demonstrate a new hybrid method that encodes information in both light and matter using a cat state qudit with d>2 which allows for the detection of photon loss through the parity syndrome by entangling a light pulse with ancillary qubits.
+In a paper published September 2025, researchers demonstrate a new hybrid method that encodes information in both light and matter using a cat state qudit with d > 2, which allows for the detection of photon loss through the parity syndrome by entangling a light pulse with ancillary qubits.
 This method achieves parallel Bell-pair generation by leveraging the multi-level nature of the qudit.

 The first open source qudit stabilizer simulator named "Sdim" was announced November 2025 in a pre-print paper on arXiv.

-Qudit Logic Gates
+Qudit logic gates

 A qudit logic gate (or simply qudit gate) is a basic quantum circuit that acts on a qudit.

 To achieve a universal qudit gate, (a gate that can be used to approximate any unitary transformation on a quantum computer to an arbitrary degree of accuracy) a set of gates must include a finite set of single qudit gates and at least one two qudit entangling gate that can create entanglement between qudits.